 Later along with fever, skin eruptions start to appear.
 It is most commonly seen in the regions of the face and the extremities.
 It can also be seen on the oral mucous membranes, genitalia, conjunctiva, and cornea.
 The number of skin eruptions can be from a few to some thousands.
 Usually, these skin eruptions progress through the following way before sloughing off.

 These symptoms typically last for about 2 to 4 weeks.
 In Africa, around 1 in 10 people who contracted the disease die from monkeypox.
+According to recent studies swelling of the penis (penile lesions) and pain in the rectum has also been observed in some patients in the current outbreak (2022) in London.

 Typically monkeypox is diagnosed by the symptoms.
 Lymphadenopathy is one of the most distinctive features to differentiate monkeypox from other illnesses.
 To confirm the diagnosis, the specimen samples are collected and shipped to the laboratory according to the WHO guidelines.
 Polymerase chain reaction (PCR) is the most preferred laboratory diagnostic test done to diagnose monkeypox because of its accuracy and sensitivity.